-THE ABERDEEN-ANGUS CATTLE SOCIETY PEDIGREE HOUSE, 6 KING'S PLACE, PERTH.
+THE ABERDEEN-ANGUS CATTLE SOCIETY

+PEDIGREE HOUSE, 6 KING'S PLACE, PERTH.
 PH2 8AD.

 TELEPHONE: (01738) 622477.
+FAX: (01738) 636436

+E-mail: Laura@aberdeen-angus.co.uk

-FAX: (01738) 636436 E-mail: Laura@aberdeen-angus.co.uk BYE - LAWS (1st NOVEMBER 2020)
+BYE - LAWS (1st NOVEMBER 2021)

-1. Entries for the Herd Book will only be accepted from members of the Aberdeen-Angus Cattle Society.

-2. Entries of stock which belonged to a deceased member will only be accepted from his representatives provided such entries are made prior to 1st January following the date of death.

-3. A calf shall only be accepted for entry in the Herd Book if its sire and dam have been entered in the Herd Book, it has been ear-tagged according to current EU identification regulations and a sire verified Deoxy Ribonucleic Acid (DNA) profile of the service sire has been lodged with the Society.
-Furthermore, from 1st January 2019, all pedigree calves bull calves eligible for entry into the Herd Book must have a DNA sample taken and sent to and received by the Society for sire verification and Myostatin testing before such calves can be registered.
-From the 1st of July 2020 all first calving heifers entering the herd will be tested from a sample held by the Society, sire verified and Myostatin tested.
+- 1. Entries for the Herd Book will only be accepted from members of the Aberdeen-Angus Cattle Society. - 2.
+Entries of stock which belonged to a deceased member will only be accepted from his representatives provided such entries are made prior to 1st January following the date of death. - 3.
+A calf shall only be accepted for entry in the Herd Book if its sire and dam have been entered in the Herd Book, it has been ear-tagged according to current EU identification regulations and a Deoxy Ribonucleic Acid (DNA) profile of the service sire has been lodged with the Society.
+Furthermore, from 1st January 2019, all pedigree bull calves eligible for entry into the Herd Book must have a DNA sample taken, sent to and received by the Society for sire verification where a valid SNPS profile is available for its sire, and Myostatin tested before such calves can be registered.
+From the 1st of July 2020 all first calving heifers entering the herd will be tested from a sample held by the Society, 50 k SNPs profiled, Myostatin tested, and sire verified where a valid SNP profile is available for its sire.
 The method of collection of the said DNA sample will be prescribed by the Council of the Society from time to time.
 The Society will occasionally request to carry out tests on samples out with the normal protocols of registration and pre-official Society sales.
 For the avoidance of doubt, upon sale, the title to the DNA sample transfers with the ownership of the animal and permission to test will be sought from the owner.
 The cost of such tests will be borne by the owner.
-In the event that permission is not granted, the Society reserves the right to take action to limit any potential negative impact (such as identifying carriers of any genetic defects as defined on the Society's website at www.aberdeen-angus.co.uk) on the Herd Book.

-4. Notwithstanding Bye-law 3, imported animals may be entered in the Herd Book provided they are entered in the Herd Book of the country of origin and that there are supplied such certificates and other documents as the Council of the Society may from time to time prescribe (see Guidance Note at end of Bye-law 22).
-Imported animals entered in the Herd Book will carry the identifying letters IMP and the pedigrees and all relative details, including information on sires of calves imported in utero, will appear at the end of the Herd Book.

-5. The breeder of an animal is the owner of the dam at the date of calving or in the case of a calf got by Embryo Transplant, the owner of the recipient cow.
+In the event that permission is not granted, the Society reserves the right to take action to limit any potential negative impact (such as identifying carriers of any genetic defects as defined on the Society's website at www.aberdeen-angus.co.uk) on the Herd Book. - 4.
+Notwithstanding Bye-law 3, imported animals may be entered in the Herd Book provided they are entered in the Herd Book of the country of origin and that there are supplied such certificates and other documents as the Council of the Society may from time to time prescribe (see Guidance Note at end of Bye-law 22).
+Imported animals entered in the Herd Book will carry the identifying letters IMP and the pedigrees and all relative details, including information on sires of calves imported in utero, will appear at the end of the Herd Book. - 5.
+The breeder of an animal is the owner of the dam at the date of calving or in the case of a calf got by Embryo Transplant, the owner of the recipient cow.

-6. All calves must be ear-tagged according to current EU identification regulations by time of intimation and intimated to the Secretary according to the following rules: - a).
-To enter calves in the Herd Book, breeders must intimate them within 27 days either on-line or on the appropriate form which should be obtained in advance from the Society (see also para.
+- 6. All calves must be ear-tagged according to current EU identification regulations by time of intimation and intimated to the Secretary according to the following rules: - - a).
+To enter calves in the Herd Book, breeders must intimate them within 60 days either on-line or on the appropriate form which should be obtained in advance from the Society (see also para.
 6(b)).
 All relevant certificates (see para.
 13) and fees (inc. VAT) MUST accompany registration forms.

-Bull calves intimated within 27 days of birth can be registered up to 6 months of age form the date of birth of the calf for the standard fee.
+Bull calves intimated within 60 days of birth can be registered up to 6 months of age from the date of birth of the calf for the standard fee.